 - Consider your readers.
 Look at the demographics of their age, location, and the overall interest in your blog.

 - Consider your topics.
-This should greatly influence your method of monetization.
+This should significantly influence your method of monetization.
 For example, you wouldn’t necessarily want an ad on your blog about computers for sale if all you blog about is gardening.